-We are a clinical stage biopharmaceutical company developing novel therapies for central nervous system, or CNS, disorders for which there are limited treatment options.
+We are a clinical-stage biopharmaceutical company developing novel therapies for central nervous system, or CNS, disorders for which there are limited treatment options.
 By focusing on this therapeutic area, we are addressing significant and growing markets where current treatment options are limited or inadequate.
-Our product candidate portfolio includes two late stage candidates, AXS-05 and AXS-02, which we are developing for multiple indications.
-We are conducting a Phase 3 trial with AXS-05 in treatment resistant depression, or TRD, which we refer to as the STRIDE-1 study, and plan to initiate a Phase 2/3 trial in agitation in patients with Alzheimer's disease, or AD, in the second quarter of 2017.
+Our product candidate portfolio includes three clinical-stage candidates, AXS-05, AXS-02, and AXS-06, which we are developing for multiple indications.
+We are conducting a Phase 3 trial with AXS-05 in treatment resistant depression, or TRD, which we refer to as the STRIDE-1 study, and a Phase 2/3 trial in agitation in patients with Alzheimer's disease, or AD, which we refer to as the ADVANCE-1 study.
 We are also conducting a Phase 3 trial with AXS-02 in complex regional pain syndrome, or CRPS, which we refer to as the CREATE-1 study, and a Phase 3 trial with AXS-02 in knee osteoarthritis, or OA, associated with bone marrow lesions, or BMLs, pursuant to a Special Protocol Assessment, or SPA, which we refer to as the COAST-1 study.
 We are also developing AXS-02 for the treatment of chronic low back pain, or CLBP, associated with Modic changes, or MCs.
+We are developing AXS-06 for the relief of the signs and symptoms of OA and rheumatoid arthritis, or RA, and the reduction in the risk of developing upper gastrointestinal ulcers in patients at risk of developing nonsteroidal anti-inflammatory drug, or NSAID, associated upper gastrointestinal ulcers.